realA10001986/Time-Circuits-Display/README.md

 #### How to select the Time-cycling Interval:

 - Hold ENTER to invoke main menu
-- Press ENTER [or 2/8] repeatedly until "TIME-CYCLING" is shown
+- Press 2/8 repeatedly until "TIME-CYCLING" is shown
-- Hold ENTER [or press 5], "INTERVAL" is displayed
+- Press 5 or ENTER, "INTERVAL" is displayed
-- Press ENTER [or 2/8] repeatedly to cycle through the possible Time-cycling intervals.
+- Press 2/8 repeatedly to cycle through the possible Time-cycling intervals.
 "0" disables automatic time cycling ("OFF").
-- Hold ENTER [or press 5] to select the value shown and exit the menu ("SAVING" is displayed briefly)
+- Press 5 or ENTER to select the value shown and exit the menu ("SAVING" is displayed briefly)

 Pressing "9" at any point cancels and quits the menu.

 #### How to adjust the display brightness:

 - Hold ENTER to invoke main menu
-- Press ENTER [or 2/8] repeatedly until "BRIGHTNESS" is shown
+- Press 2/8 repeatedly until "BRIGHTNESS" is shown
-- Hold ENTER [or press 5], the displays show all elements, the top-most display says "LVL"
+- Press 5 or ENTER, the displays show all elements, the top-most display says "LVL"
-- Press ENTER [or 2/8] repeatedly to cycle through the possible levels (1-15)
+- Press 2/8 repeatedly to cycle through the possible levels (1-15)
-- Hold ENTER [or press 5] to use current value and proceed to next display
+- Press 5 or ENTER to use current value and proceed to next display
 - After the third display, "SAVING" is displayed briefly and the menu is left automatically.

 Pressing "9" at any point cancels and quits the menu.